HacktheTime/HypeNotify/README.md

 ## This Project is mainly me coding for me in ways that are VERY specific.
 You will likely have to customise this project quite a bit for it to even run not even talking about making it useful for you!
-Keep in mind that this app will probably be under constant work etc.
+Keep in mind that this app will probably be under constant work etc. → Breaking Changes

+I have been working on adding Support for Notifications.

+This App will have Support for End-to-End encryption for Notifications!
+HOWEVER to keep an overview of what is being sent over my Server this is disabled on MY Server specifically.
+The Logics are written in a way that going anywhere else as a Server will automatically enable end to end encryption.

 All rights reserved.